Mike Markkula: Apple

 Markkula was introduced by Regis McKenna and venture capitalist Don Valentine to Steve Jobs and Steve Wozniak while they were looking for funding to manufacture the Apple II personal computer they had developed after having sold some units of their first computer, the Apple I. Jobs and Wozniak had previously gone to McKenna and then Valentine, but neither was originally interested in the Apple pair; after meeting with the young and unkempt Jobs, Valentine asked McKenna, "Why did you send me this renegade from the human race?"
 However, Valentine forwarded their information to Markkula, who proved interested, and came out of retirement to personally work on the opportunity.

 With his guidance and funding, Apple ceased to be a partnership between Jobs and Wozniak, and was incorporated as a company on January 3, 1977.
-Markkula provided Apple with funding of $91,000 personally in addition to securing a $250,000 line of credit from Bank of America.
+Markkula provided Apple with funding of $80,000 - $92,000 personally in addition to securing a $170,000 - $250,000 line of credit from Bank of America.
 He brought in his friend and former coworker Michael Scott as the first president and CEO, then replaced Scott with himself from 1981 to 1983 despite having originally promised his wife that he would only stay at Apple for four years, and then later planning to retire again by 1984; during the board meeting to confirm him as the CEO, Markkula received a phone call that his father-in-law and best friend had died.

-Markkula served as chairman again from 1995 to 1997, when a new board was formed after Jobs returned to the company.
-As chairman he approved Jef Raskin's 1979 plan to start designing what would become the Macintosh, then prevented Jobs from killing the project in favor of his own Lisa.
+Markkula served as Apple's chairman of the board from 1985 to 1997.
+In 1996 Fortune described him as "the reclusive chairman who has always been the real power at Apple".
+As chairman Markkula approved Jef Raskin's 1979 plan to start designing what would become the Macintosh, then prevented Jobs from killing the project in favor of his own Lisa.
 In 1985, Markkula took John Sculley's side in a dispute with Jobs, causing the latter to leave the company; he would later help to force Sculley out in 1993.
+Fortune wrote "Apple CEOs have two things in common: They all get into big trouble; and Markkula always sorts out the mess".

 In addition to providing what The New York Times later described as "adult supervision" to the younger Jobs and Wozniak, as a trained engineer Markkula also possessed technical skills.
 Michael Tomczyk recalled being surprised by the technical sophistication of a software question Markkula asked Wozniak.
 He wrote several early Apple II programs, served as a beta tester for Apple hardware and software, and wrote one of the first three programs available for the unsuccessful Apple III.
 Wozniak was motivated to design the Disk II floppy disk drive system after Markkula found that a checkbook-balancing program he had written loaded too slowly from a data cassette.
 Markkula retired from Apple after Jobs returned as interim CEO in 1996.
 He supported Jobs' 1997 return and agreed to step down from Apple's board.